MIMBCD-UI/dataset-uta7-demographics/README.md

 [![Gitter](https://img.shields.io/gitter/room/gitterHQ/gitter.svg?style=flat-square)](https://gitter.im/opprTeam)
 [![Twitter](https://flat.badgen.net/twitter/follow/opprGroup)](https://twitter.com/opprGroup)

 Several *datasets* are fostering innovation in higher-level functions for everyone, everywhere.
 By providing this repository, we hope to encourage the research community to focus on hard problems.
-In this repository, we present our demographic results obtained from clinicians during our [User Tests and Analysis 7 (UTA7)](https://github.com/MIMBCD-UI/meta/wiki/User-Research) study.
-Work and results are published on top [Human-Computer Interaction (HCI)](https://en.wikipedia.org/wiki/Human%E2%80%93computer_interaction) journals and conferences, such as the [International Journal of Human-Computer Studies (IJHCS)](https://www.journals.elsevier.com/international-journal-of-human-computer-studies).
+In this repository, we present a full sampling of our affinity diagrams extrated from the focus groups during the [User Tests and Analysis 7 (UTA7)](https://github.com/MIMBCD-UI/meta/wiki/User-Research#user-test-evaluations-) study.
+Here, we provide a [`dataset/`](dataset/) from the achieved demographic results of [UTA7](https://github.com/MIMBCD-UI/meta/wiki/User-Research#user-test-evaluations-).
+Work and results are published on a top [Human-Computer Interaction (HCI)](https://en.wikipedia.org/wiki/Human%E2%80%93computer_interaction) journal named [International Journal of Human-Computer Studies (IJHCS)](https://www.journals.elsevier.com/international-journal-of-human-computer-studies).
 Results were analyzed and interpreted on our [Statistical Analysis](https://mida-project.github.io/uta7-statistical-analysis-charts) charts.
 The user tests were made in clinical institutions, where clinicians diagnose several patients for a **Multi-Modality** *vs* **Assistant** comparison.
-For example, in these tests, we used both [`prototype-multi-modality`](https://github.com/mida-project/prototype-multi-modality) and [`prototype-multi-modality-assistant`](https://github.com/mida-project/prototype-multi-modality-assistant) repositories for the comparison.
-On the same hand, the hereby *dataset* represents the pieces of information of both [BreastScreening](https://BreastScreening.github.io) and [MIDA](https://mida-project.github.io) projects.
+For example, in these tests, we used the [`prototype-multi-modality`](https://github.com/MIMBCD-UI/prototype-multi-modality), [`prototype-multi-modality-assistant`](https://github.com/mida-project/prototype-multi-modality-assistant) and [`prototype-heatmap`](https://github.com/mida-project/prototype-heatmap) repositories for the comparison.
+On the same hand, the hereby *dataset* represents the pieces of information of both [BreastScreening](https://BreastScreening.github.io) and [MIDA](https://mida-project.github.io) research works.
 These projects are research projects that deal with the use of a recently proposed technique in literature: [Deep Convolutional Neural Networks (CNNs)](https://en.wikipedia.org/wiki/Convolutional_neural_network).
 From a developed User Interface (UI) and *framework*, these deep networks will incorporate [several datasets](https://github.com/MIMBCD-UI/meta/wiki/Datasets) in different modes.
 For more information about the available *datasets* please follow the [Datasets](https://github.com/MIMBCD-UI/meta/wiki/Datasets) page on the [Wiki](https://github.com/MIMBCD-UI/meta/wiki) of the [`meta`](https://github.com/MIMBCD-UI/meta) information repository.
-Last but not least, you can find further information on the [Wiki](https://github.com/MIMBCD-UI/dataset-uta7-dicom/wiki) in this repository.
+Last but not least, you can find further information on the [Wiki](https://github.com/MIMBCD-UI/dataset-uta7-demographics/wiki) in this repository.
 We also have several demos to see in our [YouTube Channel](https://www.youtube.com/channel/UCPz4aTIVHekHXTxHTUOLmXw), please follow us.

 ## Citing